 We were the first team in the world to publish a white paper, develop, and open source a decentralized exposure notification protocol using Bluetooth communication in March 2020.
 Within apps that implement the security protocol, data is stored locally on personal devices, and it stays anonymous throughout the notification process.
 The system is designed to prevent corporations and governments from using the apps for the centralized collection of personally identifiable information.
 Our TCN Protocol received significant news coverage and was followed by the development of similar privacy-preserving protocols in early April like DP-3T, PACT, and Google/Apple GAEN.

-In April 2020, our volunteers and nonprofit staff also released a free and open source mobile app for sending anonymous exposure notifications with development costs funded entirely by prizes and donations.
-In August 2020, we collaborated with the University of Arizona on research to improve the estimation of infection risk from anonymous Bluetooth data to better inform private quarantine recommendations.
+In April 2020, our volunteers and nonprofit staff helped develop an early data rights framework for exposure notification, and released a free and open source mobile app with development costs funded by prizes and donations.
+In August 2020, we collaborated with the University of Arizona on research to improve the estimation of infection risk from decentralized Bluetooth data to better inform private quarantine recommendations.

-At the end of 2020, the Covid Watch nonprofit closed, but the open source Covid Watch app continues to be implemented for universities and public health departments by WeHealth.
+At the end of 2020, the Covid Watch nonprofit closed, but the open source Covid Watch app continues to be implemented for universities and public health departments by WeHealth, a public benefit corporation.Download Whitepaper

 The Role of Technology in Stopping the Spread of Covid-19.
 Tony Blair Institute for Global Change.
 April 30th, 2020.